Persistence & recovery

 Snapshots and Vault

-Above the per-write snapshot rotation sits a second-tier history: a content-addressed snapshot repository at ~/.atrium/snapshots/ that captures the full state of every workspace, the tasks database, and configuration as a single commit.
+Above the per-write snapshot rotation sits a second-tier history: a content-addressed snapshot repository at ~/.atrium/snapshots/ that captures the full state of every project, the tasks database, and configuration as a single commit.
 The Library surfaces this history as the Vault.

 A snapshot is committed when any of the following triggers fires: